-Students - For academic, living, or work assistance, contact the VP of Student Services 541-881-5577 Staff - For work situations, contact Human Resources 541-881-5838
+Students - For academic, living, or work assistance, contact the VP of Student Services 541-881-5599 Staff - For work situations, contact Human Resources 541-881-5838 such an order, they are encouraged to contact Campus Security or the VP of Student Services who will then be better able to respond in the event of an incident.
+It is much easier for Campus Security to be informed of what they are walking into if they know about an abusive situation beforehand.

-No contact orders

-The Ontario Police Department and Project Dove can assist victims in filing orders of protection, no contact orders, restraining orders, or similar lawful orders.
-If a victim files such an order, they are encouraged to contact Campus Security or the VP of Student
+- No contact orders - The Ontario Police Department and Project Dove can assist victims in filing orders of protection, no contact orders, restraining orders, or similar lawful orders.
+If a victim files